tweag/monad-bayes/docs/source/usage.md

 ### Exact inference

-Exact inference is nothing more than the use of the `Enumerator` instance of `MonadInfer`.
+Exact inference is nothing more than the use of the `Enumerator` instance of `MonadMeasure`.
 It should be noted that this is not a particularly efficient or clever version of exact inference.

 For example, consider: